 An expert witness is a person with specialized skill sets whose opinion may help a jury make sense of the factual evidence of a case.
 Testimonies from expert witnesses can have a tremendous influence on the final decision of the judge.
 As such, the admissibility standards of experts are strictly outlined in the Federal Rule of Evidence (FRE) 702, with specific definitions of (a) the qualifications of the expert witnesses and (b) the level of admissible testimony.
 An expert only meets the standards of a reliable expert witness when they satisfy all of the requirements defined in the FRE 702.
 This post summarizes the four main pillars of FRE 702.

 Admissibility of an Expert Witness

 An expert witness must:

-- be skilled in his/her particular profession (relevant to the issue of the case)
+- Practice in a profession relevant to the issue of the case

-The expert is qualified to opine on the case if and only if his or her professional knowledge and skill set will assist the jury better understand the evidence.
-The knowledge of the expert must be above and beyond the knowledge of the jury.
-He or she does not necessarily have to be the best in the field, nor be equipped with all of the facts regarding the case as long as his or her expertise is relevant.
+The expert is qualified to opine on the case if and only if his or her professional knowledge and skill set will assist the jury in better understanding the evidence.
+The expert’s knowledge must be above and beyond the knowledge of the jury.
+He or she does not necessarily have to be the best in the field, nor be equipped with all of the facts regarding the case, as long as his or her expertise is relevant.

 Admissibility of the Expert’s Testimony